-Beginning in 2014, the health reform law imposes a new sales tax on health insurance that will increase the cost of health care coverage.
+The health reform law imposes a new sales tax on health insurance that increases the cost of health care coverage.
 The amount of the tax will be $8 billion in 2014, increasing to $14.3 billion in 2018, and increased based on premium trend thereafter.
 The Joint Committee on Taxation estimates that the health insurance tax will exceed $100 billion over the next ten years.

 New Bipartisan Legislation to Delay Tax Introduced